JuliaGraphics/Luxor.jl/docs/src/polygons.md

 ![polygon intersections](assets/figures/polyintersections.png)

-The returned polygon includes all the points in the first (source) polygon plus the points where the source polygon overlaps the target polygon.
+The returned polygon contains the points where one polygon crosses another.

 ```@docs
 intersectlinepoly